 - taking details from patients

-- setting up new records on paper or computer
+- setting up new records, or updating existing records

 - directing patients to the right department or clinic in a hospital or health centre

 - dealing with patients and making appointments for them in person or by telephone

 - sending patients' medical records, or samples, to different departments in the hospital

 - collating statistics on information such as patient transfers or admissions